 1. Find Fall Courses

-Prior to registration, the Schedule of Courses for those courses that will be offered in the upcoming fall semester may be viewed in the Garnet Gateway by clicking on the “Look-up Courses to Add” link on the “Registration Menu.”
+Prior to registration, the Schedule of Courses for those courses that will be offered in the upcoming fall semester may be viewed in the Garnet Gateway by clicking on the “Search Schedule of Courses” in the teal box.
 The Schedule of Courses lists the courses to be offered in the upcoming fall semester, including instructors, class meeting times, enrollment limits, and room assignments.
 Clicking on the title of a course brings up the description and additional information.The Bates Catalog includes full course information as well as major and minor requirements for all courses in the curriculum.

 2. Enter Course Preferences

-To indicate your preference for a course, click “Look-up Courses to Add,” enter the term you would like to register for and select the department(s)/program(s) you are interested in (other search criteria are also available).
-Once the course offerings page comes up click in the checkbox to the left of the course section(s) you want and then click the “submit” button at the bottom of the page.
-Your course selections are not saved until you click the “submit changes” button.
-Be sure to view the results on the “Register or Add/Drop Courses” page.
+To indicate your preference for a course, click “Search Schedule of Courses,” enter the term you would like to register for and select the department(s)/program(s) you are interested in (other search criteria are also available).
+Once the course offerings page comes up click in the checkbox to the left of the course section(s) you want and then click the “Register” button at the bottom of the page.
+Your course selections are not saved until you click the “Register” button.
+Be sure to view the results on the “Entering Students Registration” page.
 (A “C” in place of the checkbox means the course is already full and/or closed.)

 3. Preferred vs. Alternate

 Since some courses are limited we’ll run a randomization process after you register to randomly assign students to courses with limited seats.
 We want to ensure that you get as many courses as possible though so you should initially select 8 courses.
 (You’ll really only take 4 in the fall but we’ll explain how to mark 4 as preferred and 4 as alternates.)